tonythai12/SOIL-React.js-Web-Application/Admin-Server/README.md

 # Project Overview

+This is the admin dashboard for the SOIL website, built using React and GraphQL.
+It provides features for managing users, products, and reviews.

 ### Github URL

 - https://github.com/rmit-fsd-2024-s1/s3939906-s4002970-a2

-### Tools to be installed:

-- @mui/material @emotion/react @emotion/styled
-- @mui/x-data-grid

-# Admin Dashboard for SOIL Website

-This is the admin dashboard for the SOIL website, built using React and GraphQL.
-It provides features for managing users, products, and reviews.

-## Features

 ### User Management
 - Display a list of all users